ciatech-network/JSner/README.md

 bookmark for javascript endpoint extractor

 - add new bookmark
-- in the url paste the endpoint script
+- in the url paste the minified script

 ![endpoint](bookmark-script.png)